cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

 13. **Is HP Helion Community edition a good destribution to use ?
 I coudn't download HP Helion Beta, signup is not working.**

+*Community edition is good*

 14. **We tried the CloudBase windows image, it's not working, It used to work on DevStack, is there another image to try (even if not 2012), note we are using quemu 2.0.0+dfsg-2ubuntu1.3**

+*2008 R2 is available, 2012 will be uploaded by us*

 15. **We found some problems with the Helion documentation, and some typos, should we contact someone ?**

+*Send e-mail to Gert directly (bundle everything in an e-mail)*

 ##Work Items (to be moved to Trello)